-The economy is a little like a spin glass [43].
 In the economy, each firm depends on every other firm, and the interactions are not short-ranged nor are they of uniform sign.
-For example, Ford Motor Company is in trouble because they have been selling their Explorer vehicle with extremely unsafe tires-and the price of their stock is going down.
+For example, Ford Motor Company is in trouble because they have been selling their Explorer vehicle with extremely unsafe tires and the price of their stock is going down.
 Prospective buyers purchase General Motors cars instead.
-There is a negative correlation between the stock prices of the two companies.
-But then General Motors needs to hire more workers to make a larger number of cars, and the McDonald's near the assembly plant has many more customers at lunchtime-a positive correlation in growth.
+There is thus a negative correlation between the stock prices of the two companies.
+But now General Motors needs to hire more workers to make a larger number of cars, and the McDonald's near the assembly plant has many more customers at lunchtime-a positive.
 Sometime later the situation may change again.
 So we can say that the "spins" all interact with one another, and that these interactions change as a function of time.

 Nevertheless, the general idea of a critical phenomenon seems to work.
 If the firms were spread out in a kind of chain, the correlations among them would decay exponentially.
-Instead, the firms interact with each other much the same as critical phenomena interact with each other.
-This fact motivated a study carried out about 5 years ago by a group of physicists interacting with economist Michael Salinger [44-46].
-They calculated the fluctuations in business firms from 1 year to the next.
-They found that if they broke the fluctuations into bins by size a tent-shaped distribution function was produced for each day of trading.
-The width of the tent was narrower for large firms than the width of the tent for small firms.
-This is not surprising, since a small firm has a potential to grow or shrink much more rapidly than a larger firm.
-When the widths of these tent-shaped distribution functions were plotted on log-log paper as a function of histogram size, the decreasing function turns out to be a straight line-corresponding to a power-law behavior in that function, and the exponent in that power-law is ≈ 0.2 .
+Instead, the firms interact with each other much the same way that subunits in critical phenomena interact with each other.
+This fact motivated a study carried out about five years ago by a group of physicists interacting with an economist [50-53].
+They calculated the fluctuations in business fi rms from one year to the next.
+They found that if they broke the flictuations into bins by size a tent-shaped distribution function was produced for each day of trading.
+The width of the tent was narrower for large fi rms than the width of the tent for small firms.
+This is not surprising, since a small firm has a potential to grow or shrink much more rapidly than a larger fi rm.
+When the widths of these tent-shaped distribution functions were plotted on log-log paper as a function of histogram size, the decreasing function turns out to be a straight line-corresponding to a power-law behavior in that function.
+The exponent in that power-law is ≈ 0.2 .
 The linearity extends over a number of decades, indicating that the data collapse onto a single plot irrespective of scale.
-That was a new result, and this result appears to be quite robust-and has caught the attention of John Sutton [47], one of the leading economists at the London School of Economics, and number of other economists far more than anything we have done in finance.
+This new result, which appears to be quite robust, has caught the attention of John Sutton [54], one of the leading economists at the London School of Economics, and of a number of other economists.

-10. Universality in economic fluctuations
+10. Universality in company growth

-Takayasu et al. have demonstrated that the above results are universal by moving outside the realm of US economies and studying firm behavior in other parts of the world [48].
+Takayasu et al. have demonstrated that the above results are universal by moving outside the realm of US economies and studying firm behavior in other parts of the world [55].